M66B/NetGuard/README.md

 Support
 -------

-For questions, feature requests and bug reports, please [use this XDA-Developers forum thread](http://forum.xda-developers.com/showthread.php?t=3233012).
+For questions, feature requests and bug reports, please [use this form](https://contact.faircode.eu/?product=netguard%2B).

 There is support on the latest version of NetGuard only.